 2.)
 Complete Class Information Section

 Need a quick glance at a student’s medical information?
-Or are you feeling guilty of missing a student’s birthday?
+Or are you feeling guilty about missing a student’s birthday?
 Say goodbye to those dilemmas because once you include complete class information in your teacher planner, you’ll be armed and ready with the details of your students.

 You can also try to use fun stickers to set the date on your month-at-a-glance pages for a certain student’s birthday, this way you’ll never lose sight of it.
 You can also add in a few things that might be helpful along the way: